magnyx/odin-recipes/README.md

 By the end of this Project, I will be:
  Apt to create and launch a simple website in HTML through a Linux OS.

+ ---
+Update Dec 3, 2024:
+Since HTML structure is done, I will now:
+ 1. Apply newly learned concepts on CSS as I learn, until I'm satisfied
+ 2. Try new things for the purpose of learning